 どちら様ですか？ Dochira sama desuka?
 (Who is this?)

-Hope this post helped you with studying Keigo!
-Let us know if you have questions in the comments below.
+As always, let us know if you have any questions in the comments below.